waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Storage**: SHUCKIE (Lv15), ROCKY (Lv6), EGG (Lv5), XFDW (Lv16), FRITTATA (Lv5).

 # Reflection & Lessons Learned
-- **Turn 8762**: Fixed `battle_move_selector` for Gen 2 vertical menus.
+- **Turn 8772**: Fixed `battle_move_selector` for Gen 2 vertical menus.
 Pruned redundant turn logs from notepad.
-3F sweep is nearly complete.
-Goal is to reach 5F.
+4F sweep in progress.
+Defeating Scientist Rich.
 Foundational assumption: Progress is achieved by defeating Rockets floor-by-floor to reach the Director.
 - **Director Info**: The Director is being held on the 5th floor.
 He has the ability to open the locked boss's door.
 - **Card Key Slot**: Located at (14, 2) on 3F.
 Likely requires the Card Key.

-# Radio Tower 4F Progress
-- **Current Floor**: 4F.
-- **Trainers Spotted**:
-    - Rocket Grunt at (14, 1).
-    - Rocket Girl at (12, 4).
-- **Warps**:
-    - (9, 0): Back to 3F.
-    - (12, 0): Up to 5F.
-- Scientist at (4, 2): Next target on 4F.
-- Rocket at (5, 6): Spotted in movement paths.
-- Teacher at (14, 6): Spotted in movement paths.